Free Amigurumi Pattern: Zombie Fingers

-This project was inspired by my mom who while cooking almost chopped her finger off.
-So I made her an amigurumi one that she could always “use as a backup” if she ever needed it. =)
+This project was inspired by my mom, who once nearly chopped her finger while cooking.
+So I made her an amigurumi “backup” finger just in case! =)

 And as it was promised here is the tutorial so you can crochet your own amigurumi zombie finger!
 It is super quick to crochet and is the perfect final touch for your handmade Halloween decorations!